 - A. United States Treasury Bills, Bonds, and Notes, or those for which the full faith and credit of the United States are pledged for payment of principal and interest.
 There is no limitation as to the percentage of the portfolio which can be invested in this category. - B. Obligations issued by agencies of the U.S. Government, such as the Government National Mortgage Association (GNMA), the Federal Farm Credit Bank System (FFCB), the Federal Home Loan Bank System (FHLB), the Federal National Mortgage Association (FNMA), and the Federal Home Loan Mortgage Corporation (FHLMC).
 No more than 1/3 of the cost value of the total portfolio at time of purchase can be invested in the unsecured debt of any one agency. - C. United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank, with a maximum remaining maturity of five years or less, and eligible for purchase and sale within the United States.
-Investments under this subdivision shall be rated "AA" or better by an NRSRO and shall not exceed 30% of the cost value of the portfolio at time of purchase.
-The 30% maximum percentage may be invested entirely in one of the listed names for this investment type.
-These investments shall be classified as "Supranationals" for reporting purposes.
+Investments under this subdivision shall be rated "AA" in a rating category of "AA" or better by an NRSRO and shall not exceed 30% of the cost value of the portfolio at time of purchase.
+The 30% maximum percentage may be invested entirely No more than 10% of the cost value of the total portfolio at time of purchase can be